vansky/vansky.github.io/index.md

 ### Recent News

 Sept 18: 2 papers accepted at CoNLL.
+1) [Bhattacharya and van Schijndel (2020)](/assets/pdf/bhattacharya_vanschijndel-2020-conll.pdf): Neural networks encode abstract filler-gap existence but do not learn more abstract clusterings over kinds of filler-gaps.
+2) [Davis and van Schijndel (2020)](/assets/pdf/davis_vanschijndel-2020-conll.pdf): Transformers encode implicit causality verb biases but fail to use that knowledge to make correct predictions.
+Validates Hartshorne's theory that IC is learnable from language sequences, but suggests that the language modeling objective prevents models from using this knowledge.

 Aug 27: Submitted a paper showing that garden path effects cannot be predicted solely by surprisal.
 Feedback appreciated!
 [Single-stage prediction models do not explain the magnitude of syntactic disambiguation difficulty](https://psyarxiv.com/sgbqy/)